Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

    Maven will display the results of your build.

-   ![Spring Boot application build resets][build-application]
+   ![Spring Boot application build status][build-application-01]

-1. Run your Spring Boot application with Maven; for example:
+1. Run your Spring Boot application with Maven; the application will display the connection string from your key vault.
+For example:

    ```bash
    mvn spring-boot:run
    ```

+   ![Spring Boot run time message][build-application-02]

 ## Next steps